Overtime Elite: Season 4 (2024–2025)

+Season 5 (2025–2026)

+Overtime Elite announced that season five would include a ninth and new team in FaZe.

+YNG Dreamerz guard Isaac Ellis was named Overtime Elite MVP after leading the league in scoring, averaging 29.3 points and 8.9 assists per game.

+FaZe won the Overtime Elite championships in Game 4 against the Cold Hearts, 100–85.

 One Shot: Overtime Elite

 On September 5, 2023, Amazon Prime Video released One Shot: Overtime Elite, a six-episode, half-hour docuseries.
 The series follows seven of the top basketball players from around the country, including Amen and Ausar Thompson, as they navigate various challenges and grueling training in pursuit of a professional career in the sport.

 Notable alumni

 The following players have gone from Overtime Elite to either a successful college program or have been successful enough to play professionally either in the NBA, the NBA G League (including the formerly rivaling NBA G League Ignite team), or overseas elsewhere.